 The Givers/Receivers chart shows the compatibility of different blood groups.
 For example, an A negative patient may receive blood from an O negative or an A negative donor.

 Play an online game of blood transfusions on the Nobel Prize website to learn more about blood typing and transfusions.

-Also see Resources for teachers for learning aids to use in the classroom to educate students about blood.
+Also see the Education section for learning aids to use in the classroom to educate students about blood.

 O is for Extra Ordinary Leaflet (pdf, 1.1 MB)